Justin's dorm essentials

 To prevent yourself from missing too much class, have some basic cold medicine available to use.
-Also bring a first aid kit because, well, boys will be boys and minor accidents are bound to happen.
+Also bring a first aid kit because, well, minor accidents are bound to happen.

 Don’t be a slob.
 Your roommate won’t like it, your friends won’t like it, and your parents definitely won’t like it.
-Have some simple cleaning supplies available to keep things tidy such as a small vacuum or dust mop.
+Have simple cleaning supplies available to keep things tidy, such as a small vacuum or dust mop.

 Keep your room smelling good.
 Everyone will thank you for it.

 Carrying all of your shower supplies back and forth from the bathroom can be a handful.
-Make it easy on yourself and store it all in a shower caddy.
+Make it easy on yourself and store them all in a shower caddy.

 Don’t leave your walls bare.
 Your dorm room is your home for the next year, so take some time to make it feel that way.
-Some common decorations are posters, pennants, flags, and other tapestries.
+Some common decorations are posters, pennants, flags and tapestries.

-You’ll need something to hang those wall decorations up with and most colleges won’t allow you to use nails.
+You’ll need something to hang those wall decorations, and most colleges won’t allow you to use nails.
 Command strips are the most reliable option.

 Small Table Tray

 If you eat in your room, having a small tray will be super convenient.
-Some can even be mounted to the railings of beds if you want to eat in bed.
+Some can even be mounted to the railing of a bed if you want to eat in bed.

-You and your roommate may be on different sleep schedules so, rather than keeping them awake with the lights on, turn them off and do your work under the light of a small lamp.
+You and your roommate may be on different sleep schedules so, rather than keeping one of you awake with the lights on, turn them off and do your work under the light of a small lamp.